nedbat/coveragepy/doc/cmd.rst

 .. _cmd_run_debug:

-The ``--debug`` option instructs coverage to log internal details of its operation, to help with diagnosing problems.
+The ``--debug`` option instructs coverage.py to log internal details of its operation, to help with diagnosing problems.
 It takes a comma-separated list of options, each indicating a facet of operation to log to stderr: